 Adding a table widget to the map, a panel like the following opens:

 Configure table options

 Columns

 The toolbar on the top of this panel is similar to the one present in Chart section.
-Here the user is allowed to:

-• Enable/Disable the layer fields that will be displayed in the widget as columns.
+Here the user is allowed to select the layer fields that will be displayed in the widget.